 Full-time professionals are available to discuss the finance certificate curriculum with you in greater detail.
 Simply call 800.672.7223 Ext.
 25168 or contact our Enrollment Services Staff.

 This course examines the structure and functions of modern US and international financial markets and institutions.
 The course covers the nature of the global financial system, interest rate determination, pricing of interest-rate dependent securities, money market instruments, the goals and roles of central banks, and commercial banking.
 Students will develop a thorough understanding of modern financial institutions and will learn to apply modern financial theory to practical problems in liability pricing and management.
-Prerequisites: FIN 5080 with a grade of B or better or FIN 5805 and FIN 5815 with a grade of B or better in each class.
+Prerequisites: FIN 5130 or FIN 5080 or FIN 5805 with a grade of B or better.

 The course covers basic financial policies as applied to real management problems and includes the areas of liquidity, capital management, funding requirements, valuation, mergers and acquisitions, and funding of new ventures.
-Prerequisites: FIN 5080 with a grade of B or better or FIN 5805 and FIN 5815 with a grade of B or better in each class.
+Prerequisites: FIN 5130 or FIN 5080 or FIN 5805 with a grade of B or better.

 Because Master's level study extends knowledge and skills acquired in both the classroom and workplace, the successful completion of the following foundation courses are required in order to enroll in this certificate program.
 Satisfactory completion of foundation courses requires a "C" grade or better in each.

 ECN 5050 Economic Thinking (3 cr.)

 Economic Thinking: Students will learn how to use economic thinking in making managerial decisions and motivating others to make decisions that increase the value of organizations.
 Prerequisites: ECNP 5003 and QNT 5040.

 FINP 5008 Business Finance (3 cr.)